Medical Reform Plan Discussions to Start Over from Scratch

-Report: The government will start over on discussions on its medical reform plans, this time including the medical community.
+The government has agreed to start over on discussions on its medical reform plans, this time including the medical community.

 The Korean Medical Association(KMA) and the ruling party on Friday announced a compromise at a joint news conference shortly after overnight marathon negotiations.

-[Sound bite: Rep. Yoo Dong-soo - Democratic Party deputy policy chief (Korean/English translation)]

-"All discussions related to the expansion of medical student recruitment and the establishment of a public medical school will be put on hold until the COVID-19 outbreak is stabilized.
-Discussions on the issues will start over from scratch at a consultative body which will be open to all possibilities.
-No legislation will be pursued during the discussions."

-The association of 130-thousand doctors also signed an agreement to the same end with the Ministry of Health and Welfare.
+The association of 130-thousand doctors also signed an agreement to the same end with the Ministry of Health and Welfare, ending its strike.

 However, interns and resident physicians say they have neither agreed nor been informed of such a deal.